AlexGuidace/Film-Recommender/README.md

 It utilizes concepts and structures such as inheritance, enum, packages, classes, instance methods, equals() and hashCode() methods, Comparator interfaces, ArrayLists, Collections, Iterators, HashMaps, and copious commenting.

 Here's a screenshot of the application output.
-Click it for a larger version.

 <img src="images/Terminal_Output.png">